The word national is on a white background

 Victoria

-Faye is a VICSES volunteer Controller with extensive operational experience, including as an Operations Officer, Safety Officer, Staging Area Manager and Base Camp Manager for numerous fire support deployments.
 She is the Secretary (formerly Chair) of the Victoria SES Volunteers Association and serves on various local, state and national EM reference groups.
 She has a Cert IV in Frontline Management, received an Emergency Services Foundation scholarship for research into earthquake and tsunami response in Peru, and is recipient of the Victorian Premier’s Volunteer Champion Award for Leadership.
+Faye’s distinguished service was recognised when she was awarded the Medal of the Order of Australia (OAM) in the Australia Day Honours list of 2022.

 Doreen McEncroe ESM